-Riz Ahmed, Leslie Odom Jr, others react to Oscar nominations
+Riz Ahmed, Leslie Odom Jr, Chloe Zhao react to Oscar nods

 ——

-“I owe Sam everything for this role.
-I leaned into Sam Cooke’s signature confidence and signature swagger to make this believable.
+“I leaned into Sam Cooke’s signature confidence and signature swagger to make this believable.
 There were plenty of places that I felt like I might not measure up.
 But in those moments, I would reach for Sam’s confidence, because he knew how to measure up.
-There were times, there were moments that it felt like bringing him so close helped me find some of that magic in myself.” — Leslie Odom Jr., nominated for best supporting actor for his role as Sam Cooke in “One Night in Miami,” in an interview.
+There were times, there were moments that it felt like bringing him so close helped me find some of that magic in myself.” — Leslie Odom Jr., nominated for best supporting actor for his role as Sam Cooke in “One Night in Miami” and also for best original song, in an interview.

-“When you hear your own name it’s a weird feeling, I just quietly gave thanks and felt some gratitude … but when I heard (fellow nominees including Paul Raci and Darius Marder) I was punching the air and jumping up and down in my bed and screaming!
-This really felt like a family affair.” — Riz Ahmed, nominated for best actor for “Sound of Metal,” in an interview.
+“When you hear your own name it’s a weird feeling, I just quietly gave thanks and felt some gratitude … but when I heard (names of fellow nominees including Paul Raci and Darius Marder) I was punching the air and jumping up and down in my bed and screaming!
+Everybody on this film was doing it because they wanted to push themselves and go farther than they have before.
+This was all of us trying to see how far could we go.” — Riz Ahmed, nominated for best actor for “Sound of Metal,” in an interview.

 “Wow Wa We Waa!
 Thank you to the Academy for this honor!
 I really can’t believe this — to hear my name in the company of these remarkable women and their breathtaking performances is a dream come true!
 I am so grateful to Sacha Baron Cohen and my “Borat” family and congratulations to them for their adapted screenplay nomination.” — Maria Bakalova, nominated for best supporting actress for “Borat,” in a statement.

+“As we were doing it I became aware of how rarely we see birth onscreen, yet it’s such a universal human experience.
+For that alone to be seen, let alone the subject we put onscreen … I learned really early on that one in four pregnancies ends in miscarriage, yet it’s never spoken about.
+So if this recognition means that the film gets seen and conversations start in even a few homes, I think that’s everything we could have wanted. — Vanessa Kirby, nominated for best actress for ”Pieces of a Woman,” in an interview.

+“I recognize that our film stands on the success of ‘Black Panther,’ (co-producer) Ryan Coogler’s film.
+We wouldn’t have gotten this film made without his participation.” — Shaka King, nominated for best picture and best original screenplay for the film “Judas and the Black Messiah,” in an interview.
+He directed, co-produced and co-wrote the film, which earned six nominations and is the first best picture nominee with an all-Black producing team.

 “Oh, no, never, ever even dreamt about it.
 No, it was just other side of the world, that story.
-So not to me.” — Yuh-Jung Youn, nominated for best supporting actress for “Minari,” in an interview after arriving in Vancouver, Canada, and beginning a quarantine period.
+So not to me.” — Yuh-Jung Youn, nominated for best supporting actress for “Minari,” said in an interview after arriving in Vancouver, Canada, and beginning a quarantine period.

+“To be part of this historic year for the Academy, alongside so many exceptionally gifted filmmakers means more than I can possibly describe, and I’m particularly proud to be nominated beside the amazing Chloé Zhao.
+There have been so many exceptional female filmmakers this year, making such beautiful, inspiring, challenging, varied work, that I am truly honored and grateful to be among their number. — Emerald Fennell, nominated for best director and best original screenplay for “Promising Young Woman,” which also received nods for best picture and best actress, in a statement.

+“I’m grateful to have gone on this journey with our talented team of filmmakers and to have met so many wonderful people who generously shared their stories with us.
+Thank you so much to my academy peers for recognizing this film that is very close to my heart.” — Zhao, in a statement.

 “It was a complete surprise.
 We were in the middle of talking about something else because we, of course, never, ever saw that coming and that created more sort of a sense of ecstasy and and the element of celebration escalated drastically. … It’s midday here and I’ve already had my share of champagne, bubbles are good to start with.
 It accelerates things.
 And yes, I’ll have some drinks tonight.” — Thomas Vinterberg on his nomination for best director for “Another Round,” which was also nominated for best international feature film, in an interview.